Mark Heard: Early life and music career

+Heard's first appearance on record was with his early Jesus music band Infinity+3, who released the album Setting Yesterday Free in 1970.
+He went solo in 1972.
 After graduating from the University of Georgia in 1974 with an ABJ (bachelor of arts in journalism) degree in television, Heard traveled to Switzerland to study at L'Abri under the influential evangelical Christian philosopher Francis Schaeffer.
 Singers Larry Norman and Randy Stonehill stumbled onto Mark one day playing his guitar.
 Because Norman and Stonehill expressed interest, Heard spent most of his spare time the next two months putting together a demo tape in a local studio with the help of the Pat Terry group (Pat Terry, Sonny Lallerstedt and Randy Bugg).
 Norman was so impressed by Heard's abilities that he soon signed him to his record label, Solid Rock Records.
 In 1977, Heard and his wife Janet moved to Glendale, California.
 He begin working on his Appalachian Melody album for the label, but would also maintain a close relationship with the people at the L'Abri for years.
 In 1980, Heard recorded and released Fingerprint on a Swiss label.

 In 1981, Heard began a recording contract with Chris Christian's Home Sweet Home Records.
 Although Heard's sales did not attract attention from the major Christian labels, Christian felt Mark's music was unique, fresh and deserved to be heard.
 Christian funded his projects with no production oversight, which is what Heard wanted.
 His signing to the label was a departure from the commercial artists that Christian traditionally signed and produced on the Home Sweet Home label.
 Heard released five albums for the label: 1981's Stop the Dominoes, 1982's Victims of the Age, 1983's Eye of the Storm, 1984's Ashes and Light and 1985's Mosaics.
 The overall experience was not one that Heard enjoyed, partly due to his personal experiences with record company executives, and partly due to compromises he felt under pressure to make himself so that his songs were more marketable to Christian audiences.